 Before and after her workouts, Sisson sticks to a homemade meal routine that’s well-balanced and not too restrictive.

 “I’ll eat a really simple mix of carbs, veggies, and protein.
 I like to cook big batches of quinoa, farro, and rice and use them in grain bowls throughout the week.
 Along with the grains, I’ll toss in whatever veggies are in my fridge—such as red pepper, zucchini, and spinach—plus some protein like scrambled eggs or grilled chicken.
 It’s nothing too fancy, but it’s filling.
-If I’m craving something more carb-heavy, I’ll make pancakes (I love the Kodiak Cakes mix) and have those with a salad…Fueling properly is key for recovery and injury prevention.
+If I’m craving something more carb-heavy, I’ll make pancakes (I love the Kodiak Cakes mix) and have those with a salad…Fuelling properly is key for recovery and injury prevention.
 I know that when I’m hungrier on certain days more than others, it’s my body’s way of telling me it needs more fuel.”

 What should I eat before running?